The Route of the Grands Crus

-Contemporary with the first paid holidays in 1936, the Route des Grands Crus invented wine tourism , a new way of traveling.
+Contemporary with the first paid holidays in France, in 1936, the Route des Grands Crus invented wine tourism , a new way of traveling.

-Created in 1937 by the Departmental Council of Côte-d'Or , it is the oldest wine route in France and the first to have paved the way for tourist discovery of a vineyard .
-It has, with the democratization of the car and leisure travel, acquired a reputation that has gone far beyond the French borders.
-Its route crosses 37 legendary villages and two towns, Dijon and Beaune , of immense heritage wealth .
+Created in 1937 by the Departmental Council of Côte-d'Or, it is the oldest wine route in France and the first to have paved the way for tourist discovery of a vineyard .
+With the democratization of the car and leisure travel, it has acquired a reputation that has gone far beyond the French borders.
+Its route crosses 37 legendary villages and two towns, Dijon and Beaune, of immense heritage wealth .

 Others will follow in the 1960s.
 From 1938, the Saint-Vincent Tournante which they organize every winter won the support of a new audience, attracted by the tourist route and its cultural vitality.
 Wine tourism was already taking shape.